uos/rmcl/README.md

 ### Usage

 The `micp_localization` Node starts the process of localizing the robot in a mesh using MICP and a given pose estimate.
-It is usually started through a Launch-File since it requires a large set of parameters.
+It is usually started through a launch file since it requires a large set of parameters.

 ### Launch